Josh-cannot-code/vb-se/README.md

 # Vlogbrothers Search Engine

-A modern search engine for the Vlogbrothers YouTube channel, featuring advanced search capabilities and a responsive user interface.
+A search engine for the Vlogbrothers YouTube channel, featuring advanced search capabilities and a responsive user interface.

 ## Technology Stack

 ### Search Engine
-- **OpenSearch**: Utilizing hybrid search capabilities for improved search relevance
+- **Marqo**: Utilizing hybrid search capabilities for improved search relevance
   - Text-based search for video titles and descriptions
   - Semantic search on video transcripts for better understanding of user queries
-  - Adjustable weights for scoring and ranking

 ### Infrastructure